 It began with Carmen’s dream…

-Forty years ago, actress and environmentalist Carmen Mathews had a dream for the land she loved.
+Over forty years ago, actress and environmentalist Carmen Mathews had a dream for the land she loved.
 She wanted New Pond Farm’s pastures, woodlands and wetlands to serve as an oasis of beauty where people of all ages could connect with the natural world in a meaningful way and at the same time learn about the importance of a small working farm.

 1975 Her dream of sharing the land began with a small summer camp for inner-city children.
 Using a refurbished turkey coop, the campers from NY City would join Carmen and counselors for a joyous 10-day stay where they would step into the boots of a farmer: feeding cows, collecting warm eggs, spinning fleece, learning about honeybees, harvesting fresh vegetables, and helping with chores.
 They delighted in discovering the property’s natural habitats, they’d swim, hike, fish-and have loads of old-fashioned fun.